Euthanasia law critics gather for final push

 On Tuesday, MPs opposing the bill, including Labour's Meka Whaitiri and National Party member Chris Penk, brought representatives from the hospice and palliative care industries to the Beehive to make a last-minute plea against the bill.

-Palliative Care Nurses of New Zealand Aileen Collier told the audience that despite consciousness objection clauses in the bill, the legislation would leave "nurses in the thick" of the process.
+Palliative Care Nurses of New Zealand's Aileen Collier told the audience that despite consciousness objection clauses in the bill, the legislation would leave "nurses in the thick" of the process.

 "Us nurses will be involved.
 We'll be involved in the multiple conversations as people decide.
 We will be involved in responding to their concerns and their symptoms as they await their appointments.
 We'll be involved when, after their appointment, they don't meet the criteria and are turned down," she said.